guardtime/libksi/doc/tutorial/t2_verifying.md

 ~~~~~~~~~~

-For allowing extension of signature for publication based policies, we have to enable it in the verification context by
+For allowing extending of a signature for publication based policies, we have to enable it in the verification context by
 calling #KSI_VerificationContext_setExtendingAllowed.
-By default the extending is not allowed and this can lead to
+By default the extending is not allowed, which in some situations is what we
-inconclusive verification results if a suitable publication is not found.
-Note: if extending is allowed, a valid extender
+want, but in other situations can lead to inconclusive verification results if a suitable publication is not found.
-should also be configured (see [Basics Tutorial](tutorial/t0_basics.md)).
+Note: if extending is allowed, a valid extender should also be configured (see [Basics Tutorial](tutorial/t0_basics.md)).

 ~~~~~~~~~~{.c}